EliaTogni/Univault/Classes/Simulation.md

 Indeed, in our simulation models if we give the same sequence of random number, we get the same output.
 For this reason the simulation model can be seen as a function of a set of random numbers.

-Instead of simulate the even runs, we take our random numbers and compute their complements.
+Instead of simulate the even runs, we take our random numbers and compute their complements (e.g., $1 - U_1, \dots 1- U_m$).

-Esempio bernoulli

-Esempio network robusta
+When $h$ is a monotone function of these random numbers, $X_1$ and $X_2$ are negatively correlated.
+Monotone means that the higher the random numbers, the higher the value of $X_1$ for instance.

+When the model satisfies this condition, we actually get a lower value for the variance.

+How realistic is to make this assumption?
+When $h()$ is a monotone function?
+This is qualitative, there is no strict rule.
+The important point here is

 -----